jcdorr003/workout-log-app/README.md

 ## Project Description

 Workout log application using React.js and Rails.
-My goal is to create an application that is similar to a note taking app, but specializing in logging workout and allows the user to see their workout schedule.
+My goal is to create an application that is similar to a note taking app, but specializing in logging workouts, and allows the user to see their workout schedule as well as create, update, and delete workouts/ exercises.

 ## CRUD
 - Create workouts and exercises